lachesis/scallion/README.md

 ---------------
 Just want the latest binary version?
 Grab it [here](https://github.com/lachesis/scallion/raw/binaries/scallion-v2.0.zip).

-There is a good guide for running the built version on Ubuntu 16.04 [here](https://www.thomaswhite.se/generating-a-custom-onion-address-ubuntu/).
+There is a good guide for running the built version on [Ubuntu 16.04 with a NVidia GeForce GTX 1060](https://www.thomaswhite.se/generating-a-custom-onion-address-ubuntu/).

 Build Linux
 -----------